lalalic/fetch-any/README.md

 # fetch-any

-Extendible fetch, you can write native fetch unsupported scheme, such as file|data|memory.... fetch-any built-in support file://.
+Extendible fetch, you can write native fetch unsupported scheme, such as file|data|memory....
 ## install
 ```sh
 > npm install fetch-any